 Fix: Windows Update Error 80072EFE

-The hex codes translates into ERROR_INTERNET_CONNECTION_ABORTED.
+The hex code translates to ERROR_INTERNET_CONNECTION_ABORTED.

-Once you’re sure that the issue is not server-side, there are a couple of steps you can follow to get rid of the 80072EFE error.
+Once you’re sure the issue is not server-side, there are a couple of steps you can follow to get rid of the 80072EFE error.
 Follow the methods below in order until you find a fix that works for you.

 Luckily, removing the malicious rootkit files is extremely easy.
-Kaspersky labs released an executable that will remove the rootkit files with a few simple clicks.
+Kaspersky Labs released an executable that will remove the rootkit files with a few simple clicks.
 Here’s a quick guide to using tdsskiler.exe:

 1. Download tdsskiller.exe from the official link.